 The sad truth is, there isn’t a lot of self-sacrifice in relationships these days.
 All too often, it’s all about us, isn’t it?
 What we want.
 What we need.
 Seldom do we realize the sacrifices others make on our behalf…sometimes behind the scenes.
 We’re too focused on ourselves and being center stage.

-The three Magi in the story of Jesus’ birth brought gifts of great value to the infant King of Kings.
-They are known as the Three Wise Men, Three Kings or the Three Magi.
-They traveled great distance and at great personal sacrifice to bring their gifts to the Messiah.
+The Magi in the story of Jesus’ birth brought gifts of great value to the infant King of Kings.
+They are more commonly known as the Three Wise Men or Three Kings..although they were not nobility.
+They traveled great distance to bring their gifts to the Messiah.
 Gifts that were highly prized by any culture’s standards, and surely cost a small fortune in that day and age.
-The three Magi selflessly gave these gifts, without any strings attached or ulterior motives.
+The Magi selflessly gave these gifts, without any strings attached or ulterior motives.
 They gave out of love and respect…expecting nothing in return.

 The narrator of the story call Della and Jim the wisest of everyone who gives gifts since they put each other’s needs above their own wants…they proved themselves, as the Magi of old, to possess the wisdom of selfless love.

 Love is patient and kind; love does not envy or boast; it is not arrogant or rude.
 It does not insist on its own way; it is not irritable or resentful…~1 Corinthians 13:4-5